-Every year I am shocked by my students' underdeveloped vocabulary.
+Every year I am shocked by my students’ underdeveloped vocabulary.
 They struggle with reading comprehension because of their limited understanding of words.
 Their writing can be very drab because of their limited word choice.
-And when it comes time for standardized testing- they often struggle with even understanding what is being asked of them because of the tier two words that can be found in the questions.
+And when it comes time for standardized testing they often struggle with understanding what is being asked of them because of the tier two words that can be found in the questions.
 They key to improving all of these things is meaningful vocabulary lessons.

 On Mondays I introduce five new words for the week.
 I have chosen tier 2 words that third graders are most likely to see in literature.
 I do teach tier 3 (math and science words), but I usually teach those during units of study in those particular subjects.
 Our vocabulary time is dedicated solely to words that will increase my students’ reading comprehension, writing and language skills.

 I introduce words one of two different ways.

 - I give the students a sentence with the word in the sentence.
 I ask students to use context clues to determine possible meanings.
 After getting some student responses, I write the correct definition on the board and discuss the clues in the sentence that would help you to determine that meaning.
 This helps my students to practice context clues and inference.

 - Sometimes I give the the students the definition and part of speech and then ask students to try and use the word in a sentence.
 This helps my students to practice using the proper tenses, meanings and sentence writing.

 It is not enough to just talk about the words on Monday.
 On Tuesday we spend another 10 minutes on our meaningful vocabulary.
 As a class, we come up with two synonyms and two antonyms (or non-examples) for each of our words.
 This process has really helped my students to expand their vocabulary and understand multiple meaning words.
 The examples and non-examples help to make the new vocabulary words more concrete for my students.
 I also like to throw in some unique or fancy antonyms and synonyms from time to time.